 Sankoe, a Mexican artist painted the vibrant birds that signify the diversity of the people of Lodhi Colony and hope to inspire them to open their hearts to each other just the way birds do through his mural.

 The Lotus by Suiko

-Suiko, a Japanese artist picked Lotus, the national flower of India and recreated it with Japanese characters and his signature curved lines which remains the consistent element in all his artworks.
+Suiko, a Japanese artist picked the Lotus, the national flower of India, and recreated it with Japanese characters and his signature curved lines which remain the consistent element in all his artworks.

 The red sun depicts Japan – the land of the rising sun.